Senior Citizens & Bankruptcy

 Bankruptcy can be a good solution for elderly citizens struggling with debt, but not always.

-When inflation and health care costs are on the rise, it's not uncommon for elderly Americans to seek bankruptcy relief.
-And while senior citizens enjoy certain advantages over other debtors, bankruptcy won't be the right choice for those who stand to lose a lot of property.
+When inflation and health care costs rise, it's not uncommon for elderly Americans to seek bankruptcy relief.
+And while senior citizens enjoy certain advantages over other debtors, filing for bankruptcy won't be the right choice for those who stand to lose a lot of property.
 Read on to find out about other common issues affecting senior citizens in bankruptcy.

 Is a Bankruptcy Filing Necessary?

-• You don't have anything a creditor can take.
+You don't have anything a creditor can take.
 Creditors aren't allowed to take the things needed to maintain a home, such as household goods, a modest car, Social Security funds, and many retirement accounts.
-Because these things make up all of what many seniors own, many are "judgment proof," and therefore, filing for bankruptcy isn't necessary.
-Even so, some judgment-proof individuals will file to stop creditor calls and eliminate the worry of losing money from a bank account.
-(Read more in What Is a Bank Account Levy?)
+When these things make up all of what the senior owns, and the senior isn't at risk of losing property or money, the senior is "judgment proof," making filing for bankruptcy unnecessary.
+However, some judgment-proof individuals will file for bankruptcy to stop creditor calls even when this is the case.

-Determining When Bankruptcy Makes Sense for a Senior
+When Does Bankruptcy Make Sense for a Senior?

-Even though bankruptcy isn't always necessary, or even beneficial, it can work for some seniors.
+Even though bankruptcy isn't always necessary or beneficial, it can work for some seniors.
 Here are a few things to ask yourself:

 Additional issues seniors will want to consider include: